yohangglobal/research-vault/0. Setup/Obsidian-Github Connection.md

 This repository should be the first that appears, which you can then Install and Enable within your Vault.

+### Obsidian location
+After installing the application, you can edit the folders within Obsidian through your File Explorer or within the app itself.
+Make sure you save this in a location you can remember!

 ### Git Installation
 From here, you should make sure you have Git installed.
 If not, visit https://git-scm.com/download/win for your specifc OS.

 When installing, you will then need to adjust your PATH environment.
 Click "Git from the command line and from 3rd-party software" so that your Vault can have access.

+### Fork and Add this Repo
+Obsidian is self-hosted within your local folders and allows for as much customization as you want.
+If you would like to start with this repository as your initial framework, you can fork this repository to your account or simply download the ZIP folder to your PC.

+After extracting this folder, you can copy the files and paste them into your Vault folder.
+You can then access the files within your Obsidian download and make as many edits as you wish.

 ## Resources
 Helpful repository w/ walkthrough: